ttscoff/gather-cli/README.md

 #### Via Homebrew

-The easiest way to install Gather is with [Homebrew](https://brew.sh):
+The easiest way to install Gather is with [Homebrew](https://brew.sh).
+Homebrew requires installing Xcode, so if you'd rather not deal with the hassle, see the download option below.
+If you use a lot of command line utilities or want a package manager for all your non-MAS apps, I highly recommend getting Homebrew [set up](https://brew.sh).

+If you have Homebrew installed, just run:

 ```console
 brew tap ttscoff/thelab
 brew install gather-cli
 ```

+If you get errors, the most common solution is to run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`.
+Seems to fix just about every issue I've had reported.

 #### Manual Install